These fun, casually directed marine ecology tours are led by naturalists who are experienced in Hawaiian waters and

 What to Bring

-Please bring beach attire, and remember to wear sunscreen and bring a hat and/or sunglasses!
+Please bring beach attire, and remember to wear reef safe sunscreen and bring a hat and/or sunglasses!

 Ni’ihau is considered advanced diving due to its remoteness and the potential diving conditions.
 Buoyancy control, comfort on the surface while a boat is picking you up, and knowledge of drift diving are mandatory.
 We ask that you at least have a snorkel with you or rent one from us during your dives.
 We strongly encourage divers to dive with us ahead of a Ni’ihau charter to learn our drift diving techniques.
 While we take your safety very seriously, we elicit amazing encounters, laugh, and have a grand day!

 It is always a weather/seas-dependent trip with a 33-mile crossing from harbor to dive site areas.
 The distance between islands is 17 miles and is consistently doable May thru September/October.
 However, there are weather windows throughout the remaining months.
 We offer the service of watching those windows of opportunity and offer the trip in the off-season, our favorite being February/March when the mantas are schooling for mating and the humpback whales are numerous.

-Our group size is small — six divers on Dive Rocket and eight divers on Kaimanu.
+Our group size is small — eight divers on Kaimanu.
 With so few of us getting in the water, oftentimes marine mammals, fish, and elasmobranchs (sharks and rays) come right up to us!
 With proper diver etiquette advised in advance, divers get fantastic photo opportunities found at no other time.
 The charter is a marine ecology tour, and your under water tour guide is with the group at all times pointing out rare species.

 The adventure is all about you and your encounters, and we try to put you in the right place at the right time.
 Snorkeling during the surface intervals can give you visions of a lifetime, and that’s what we try to do for you!
 Snorkelers / Riders can get on this day adventure but it is about the diver, call for more information.